ThalesGomesJr/SPA--BankAccount/README.md

-# SPA (Single-Page Application) do Projeto WeBank.
+# SPA (Single-Page Application) do Projeto BankAccount.

 > Projeto Concluído!